 In some instances, your heating and cooling system could have to have that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Problems

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Issues

-- Bad battery life.
+- Short battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

 - Your thermostat sometimes disconnects from Wi-Fi.

 - Your system abruptly turns on or off, or won’t stop running.